Get the Best NJ Home Loan

 - Competitive interest rates.
 VA rates are the same as, or lower than, conventional rates.

-New York and New Jersey home improvement loans, and construction loans, are one of SunQuest’s specialties.
+New Jersey home improvement loans, and construction loans, are one of SunQuest’s specialties.
 Go to our Construction Loans page to see all the details.

 Improvements allowable through the FHA 203k program include:

 - New Windows

 The FHA 203k loan does not provide financing for ground-up construction projects or funding for the completion of a home construction project on a home that’s never had a certificate of occupancy.
 See our section on Construction Loans page to learn more about the ways SunQuest can help you with NJ construction loans.

 The Federal Housing Administration (FHA) is a division of the U.S. Department of Housing and Urban Development (HUD) that provides insurance policies to guarantee 100% of the payment of a loan in the event of default.
 FHA insures mortgages on single family and multifamily homes including manufactured homes and hospitals.
 It is the largest insurer of mortgages in the world, insuring over 34 million properties since its inception in 1934.
 FHA insurance protects the lender.

 Many first time home buyers in New Jersey find that an FHA loan is the best mortgage for them.